Hy Brasil: Etymology

 The etymology of the names Brasil and Hy-Brasil is uncertain, but the Italian geographer (1937) was sure it was related to the wood dye brazil.
 Medieval Latin brasile was the term for a dye that enjoyed great popularity as a trading commodity in the twelfth century throughout Western Europe.
 It has been speculated that the widespread appearance of the name served as a locational marker for sources of the dye, primarily for sailors from the Republic of Genoa where most of the maps originate.
 The name of the country Brazil (Portuguese: Brasil) is also connected with the brazilwood dye.
 It has been argued that the Irish island cannot be connected with tropical brazilwood, which cannot grow so far north, but this argument can be countered by the fact that "brazil" dye itself can be obtained from other trees that do grow in Europe.

-In Irish tradition it is said to come from the Irish Uí Breasail (meaning 'descendants/clan of Bresail'), a minor Gaelic clan of northeastern Ireland, or less frequently from the Old Irish í 'island' + bres 'beauty, worth; great, mighty'.
+In Irish tradition it is said to come from the Irish Uí Breasail (meaning 'descendants/clan of Bresal'), a minor Gaelic clan of northeastern Ireland, or less frequently from the Old Irish í 'island' + bres 'beauty, worth; great, mighty'.